 Yasin Malik arrest: Separatists call for strike against first phase of polling

-New Delhi, Apr 10: The National Investigation Agency on Wednesday arrested JKLF chief Yasin Malik in connection with a case related to the terror funding case.
+New Delhi, Apr 10: The National Investigation Agency (NIA) on Wednesday arrested JKLF chief Yasin Malik in connection with a case related to the terror funding case.

 Malik was brought to the national capital on Tuesday evening after a special NIA court in Jammu gave the go ahead for his custodial interrogation by the probe agency, they said.

-The Jammu and Kashmir Liberation Front chief, who was shifted to Tihar jail under police protection, was taken into preventive custody in February by the Jammu and Kashmir police and shifted to Jammu's Kot Balwal jail.
+The Jammu and Kashmir Liberation Front chief, who was shifted to Tihar jail under police protection, was taken into preventive custody in February by the J&K police and shifted to Jammu's Kot Balwal jail.

 JKLF was instrumental in killing of Kashmiri Pandits, Govt says while imposing ban